expo/expo/docs/pages/versions/unversioned/guides/using-electron.md

 [![supports Linux](https://img.shields.io/badge/Linux-4630EB.svg?style=for-the-badge&logo=LINUX&labelColor=000&logoColor=fff)](https://github.com/expo/expo)
 [![supports OSX](https://img.shields.io/badge/OSX-4630EB.svg?style=for-the-badge&logo=APPLE&labelColor=000&logoColor=fff)](https://github.com/expo/expo)

-> Notice: Electron is an experimental feature with Expo so the workflow is suboptimal and subject to breaking changes.
+> Notice: Electron support is experimental, so the workflow is suboptimal and subject to breaking changes.
 If you find bugs please report them on [expo/expo-cli](https://github.com/expo/expo-cli/issues) with the `[electron]` tag in the title.

 [Electron][electron] is a framework for creating desktop apps that run in a Chromium wrapper.
-Using Expo with Electron will enable you to use your existing components to build OSX, Windows, and Linux apps!
+Using Expo with Electron will enable you to use your existing components to build OSX, Windows, and Linux apps.

 To simplify this we created the package `@expo/electron-adapter` which wraps [`electron-webpack`][electron-webpack] and adds support for Expo web and other universal React packages.